eti-etop/accounting-for-smb/README.md

 # accounting-for-smb
-Accounting solution that enables SMBs understand performance Record transactions
+**An accounting solution that enables SMBs understand and monitor business performance**
+- Record transactions
-Analyze financial statements
+- Analyze financial statements
-Forecast and valuate your business model
+- Forecast and valuate your business model